reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Jay Wallace, Constructivism About Normativity.md

 This may seem to be an implausible form of bootstrapping.
 There should be a gap between normative endorsement of a principle and the actual normativity of a principle.
 I.e. sometimes normative endorsement can be incorrect.
-How can this be explained on constructivism?

-Constructivism can explain local errors in normative reasoning, e.g. cases in which agents mistakenly ought or ought not do something.
-We agents are not infallible in our normative endorsements.
-Constructivists can explain this by appealing to procedures of ideal reflection.
+Constructivism can explain local errors in normative reasoning by appealing to procedures of ideal reflection.
 Normative facts are determined not by *actual* normative endorsement, but *ideal* normative endorsement.
 The hypothetical attitudes under *ideal* reflection determine what is normative for an agent.

 But constructivism cannot explain global errors.
 The totality of reflectively stable normative endorsements determines what is normative for an agent.
-This seems implausible; its conceivable for there to be a gap between an agent's ideal normative endorsements and actual normative principles.
+One might object that its conceivable for there to be a gap between an agent's ideal normative endorsements and actual normative principles.
 Constructivists must deny this gap.
 Such a gap suggests that the practical deliberation is answerable to a realm of normative facts prior to and independent of the activity.
 When we step back from the normative commitments that are constitutive of agency, normativity disappears from the scene.